 Our application process varies slightly for domestic and international applicants but in general requires similar core elements including:

 Transcripts should include all work previously completed and work currently in progress.
-You should contact each institution you attended and request that one official transcript/record of all courses completed there be sent to our MAcc office.
+If you are admitted to Fisher, final official hardcopies of all transcripts will be required prior to enrollment at the university.
+You should contact each institution you attended and request that one official transcript/record of all courses completed there be sent to the Graduate Admissions Office.
+If you have taken courses at The Ohio State University, you do not need to submit transcripts for those grades as the Admissions Office will obtain your Ohio State grades directly from the University Registrar’s Office.
 Separate transcripts must be submitted if you received any transfer credit from another university(ies).

 Note: Applicants who earned or are in process of earning degrees from universities outside of the United States must also have a course-by-course evaluation of their transcripts by an approved credential evaluator and have that report sent to our admissions office.
 Currently, the Fisher MAcc program accepts credential evaluations from ECE or WES.